Component:

 Solution 1:

-Note: you can also add the aria-label to that CTA link so that it’s clear when a user is jumping from link to link, which I discuss in more depth in my CTA link/buttons post.
+Note: you should also add an aria-label to that CTA link so that it’s clear when a user is jumping from link to link, which I discuss in more depth in my CTA link/buttons post.

 Solution 2: